Kwaito

-Kwaito is a music genre that emerged in Soweto, Johannesburg, South Africa, during the 1990s.
-It is a variant of house music that features the use of African sounds and samples.
-Kwaito songs occur at a slower tempo range than other styles of house music and Kwaito often contains catchy melodic and percussive loop samples, deep bass lines, and vocals.
-Despite its similarities to hip hop music, Kwaito has a distinctive manner in which the lyrics are sung, rapped and shouted.
+Kwaito is a music genre that emerged in Soweto, Johannesburg, South Africa, between the late 1980s and 1990s.
+It is a sound that features the use of African sounds and samples.
+Kwaito songs occur at a slower tempo range than other styles of house music and often contain catchy melodic and percussive loop samples, deep bass lines and vocals.
+They are also very similar tempos to early 1990s NYC house tracks.

 Etymology

+The word kwaito originates from the South African slang "kwaai," which conveys the meaning of "cool" or "bad" in a positive context.
+The term "kwaai" itself is rooted in Afrikaans, where it initially signified "angry" or "fierce."
+However, within the framework of South African youth culture, its connotation had shifted to represent something fashionable or noteworthy.

-The word kwaito is an Isicamtho term from the Gauteng townships and encompasses styles that range from guz, d'gong, and isgubhu to swaito.
-The word originates from the Afrikaans kwaai, which when used as a slang term is the equivalent of the English term hot.
-Kwaito led a post-Apartheid township subculture into the mainstream.
-Despite the fact that the Afrikaans language is associated with the apartheid regime and racial oppression, Afrikaans words are often drawn into the Isicamtho vocabulary, reshaped and used in a related or new context.
-M'du Masilela, a pioneering Kwaito artist, said, "When house music got popular, people from the ghetto called it Kwaito after the Afrikaans slang word kwai [sic], meaning those house tracks were hot, that they were kicking."
-Another Isicamtho word derived from the Afrikaans word kwaai is amakwaitosi, which means gangster.
-The popular Kwaito artist and producer Arthur Mafokate describes the relationship between Kwaito and gangsterism as music revolving around ghetto life.
+Kwaito led a post-Apartheid township subculture into the mainstream despite the fact that the Afrikaans language is associated with the apartheid regime and racial oppression, Afrikaans words are often drawn into the Sabela and Tsotsitaal and Camtho vocabularies, reshaped and used in a related or new context.
+M'du Masilela - a pioneering kwaito artist, said, "When house music got popular, people from the ghetto called it Kwaito after the Afrikaans slang word kwai [sic], meaning those house tracks were hot, that they were kicking."
+An Isicamtho word derived from the Afrikaans word kwaai is amakwaitosi, which means gangster.
+Arthur Mafokate described the relationship between kwaito and gangsterism as music revolving around ghetto life.

 History

-In the backdrop of a transforming South Africa, Kwaito took shape in the Soweto township at the same time Nelson Mandela took office as the first democratically elected president of South Africa.
-The removal of the political and economic sanctions greatly transformed the South African music industry.

-One of the first Kwaito singles to become a hit in South Africa was the song "Kaffir" by artist Arthur Mafokate, which illustrated the freedom of expression resulting from political liberation in South Africa.
-House music arrived in Cape Town in the early 1990s at raves such as the World Peace Party and in the original venue Club Eden, and later Euphoria and DV8.
-This spread northward, where, in the mid 1990s, the genre was becoming popular in Johannesburg clubs such as 4th World, and local artists fused its sound with that of South African music.
-Arthur Mafokate, Oskido, Boom Shaka, and Mdu Masilela were among the first artists to produce a huge kwaito hit and popularize it in and outside of the Black townships.
-However, it was only after 2001 that kwaito artists and music have found their way to Europe and the United States.
+Kwaito evolved and emerged in South Africa as a distinct genre between the late 1980s and early 1990s, becoming prominent music within the post-apartheid cultural milieu.
+Schools in the townships were burdened by severe financial limitations and were unable to offer programs such as music classes that might have enriched students' educational experiences.
+During and shortly after the apartheid era, the South African education system was characterized by severe segregation and inequality.
+Schools in townships received scant resources and inadequate support in comparison to those in more affluent areas, further constraining educational opportunities for township students.